top of page

 History

-In 2008, the Pan-Canadian Coalition on Community Based Research was launched by a group of Canadian universities, research networks, and community organizations at C2UExpo (Community-Campus Exposition) 2008 in Victoria, British Columbia.
-Fast forward to today, and CBRCanada is a national non-profit organization contributing to equitable, just, and sustainable communities within and beyond Canada.
+In 2008, the Pan-Canadian Coalition on Community Based Research was launched by a small group of people from Canadian universities and community organizations who attended C2UExpo 2008 (Community-Campus Exposition) in Victoria, British Columbia.
+Fast forward to today, CBRCanada is a national non-profit organization contributing to equitable, just, and sustainable communities within and beyond Canada.
 See CBRCanada's history below for more details.

 2022

-• CBRCanada launched the Community-Based Research Certificate Course: Fundamentals and Excellence, a 9-week online course and the first of its' kind in Canada.
+• CBRCanada launched the Community-Based Research Certificate Course: Fundamentals and Excellence, an 8-week online course, the first of its' kind in Canada.
+The course was instructed by Dr. Joanna Ochocka and Amanda Demmer (PhD Candidate).

-• The Winter and Spring Learning Series 2022 e-learning series was on the topic of "Community-Based Research and COVID-19: Addressing Widening Inequities and Amplifying Community-based Visions for Change" which included four webinars and live discussions (average of 80 registrants).
+• The theme of the Winter and Spring e-Learning Series was "Community-Based Research and COVID-19: Addressing Widening Inequities and Amplifying Community-based Visions for Change", and included four webinars and four live discussions (average of 80 registrants).

-• CBRCanada offered tailored training in community-based research to the UofT Scarborough Urban Just Transitions Cluster.
+• CBRCanada offered tailored training in community-based research to the UofT Scarborough Urban Just Transitions Cluster, that included two workshops.
+Training was delivered by Joanna Ochocka and Amander Demmer.

-• The e-Newsletter is published three times in 2022, and highlights upcoming CBRCanada events, new membership profiles, stories on community-based research, and multi-media resources.
+• The e-Newsletter magazine was published three times highlighting CBRCanada events, new membership profiles, stories on community-based research, and multi-media resources. (over 1000 recipients)

-• CBRCanada's social media presence expands to 1,355 Twitter followers and 864 LinkedIn followers
+• CBRCanada's social media presence expanded to 1,355 Twitter followers and 864 LinkedIn followers

-• CBRCanada membership grows to 33 post-secondary institutions, 9 institutes/umbrella organizations, 10 community organizations and 90 individual members.
+• CBRCanada membership grew to 33 post-secondary institutions, 9 institutes/umbrella organizations, 10 community organizations and 90 individual members.

 Arrow